Directors

 Ujval is a PhD student at UC Berkeley working with Dawn Song.
 His research interests broadly lie in security, privacy and decentralized trust.

-Marwa Moallem
+Marwa Mouallem

 Marwa is a graduate student at the Technion working with professor Ittay Eyal.
 She is interested in cryptography and game theory.